Previous Post: Day 4 – From West to East – Up, Down and Across the FR Delta

 The line was built in 1912 by the Pine Lake Lumber Company, which had just purchased the abandoned sawmills at French River Village and wanted to move them upstream to a new location on the Pickerel River.
 Subsequently the tramway was maintained by the provincial Department of Lands and Forests for transporting firefighting equipment back and forth and also used by local cottagers and fishing camps to move their boats, building materials, and even their guests between the French River and Georgian Bay.
 Indeed, Rainbow Camp was built in the early 1920’s at the top end of the tramway to allow its guests easy access to fishing in both the bay and the river.
 (Stone, 71)

 Eventually (no date was given), the tramway was taken apart, and the rails were removed.
 It was replaced by a 240-meter-long boardwalk.
 Stone’s book was published in 2008.
 At that time, the boardwalk was still in use.
 She writes –

 Although the land around Rainbow Camp is privately owned, the tramway [i.e. the boardwalk!] itself is available for anyone to use.

-I was surprised to see the boardwalk recommended as part of a route in Kevin Callan’s recent (May 3, 2017) article at the Explore website – 6 Northeastern Ontario Paddle Trips to Get Stoked On.
-In the section on The French River, he gives canoe trippers some outdated information.
-Of the Bass Creek Tramway he writes –
+I was surprised to see the boardwalk recommended as part of a route in Kevin Callan’s recent (May 3, 2017) article on the Explore website – 6 Northeastern Ontario Paddle Trips to Get Stoked On.
+In the section on The French River, he gives canoe trippers some outdated-by-a-decade information.
+Of the Bass Creek Tramway, he writes –

 The return trip to the access at Hartley Bay Marina is by way of the Eastern Outlet and the Bass Creek Tramway.
 This 240-metre boardwalk, originally constructed of rails mounted on large timbers, was first established as a way for the lumber companies to move their mills off Georgian Bay and move them more inland.